cessvalerie/stroke-prediction-system/README.md

 # Stroke Prediction System

 This is a machine learning model that uses logistic regression to model the relationship between the predictor variables and the stroke outcome.
 The model uses Python and its libraries such as Pandas, Scikit-learn, and Matplotlib for data processing, modeling, and evaluation.
 It predicts the likelihood of an individual having a stroke based on demographic, lifestyle, and health-related factors.
 The main risk factors used were age, BMI and average glucose level.
-Other factors included in the model were heart-disease history, hypertension, place of residence(urban/rural), smoking factors, occupation and gender.
+Other factors included in the model are heart-disease history, hypertension, place of residence(urban/rural), smoking factors, occupation and gender.

 ```